NESTCollaboration/nest/README.txt

 	cp DetectorExample_XENON10.hh MyDetector.hh

 Then, one can edit the parameters/functions in MyDetector.hh as desired.
+SEE Detector.txt for more information on important values!
 One would start by replacing every instance of "DetectorExample_XENON10" with "MyDetector":

 	e.g.